NeCTAR-RC/tutorials/_cli-101/03-installing-updating.md

 $ fortune
 ```

-I you would like to see the next few *random epigrams* from `fortune`, but you would not like to retype the command, you can use the up-arrow while at your command prompt.
+If you would like to see the next few *random epigrams* from `fortune`, but you would not like to retype the command, you can use the up-arrow while at your command prompt.
 The up-arrow navigates to the previous commands in your command history.

 **Installing software** The basic `apt` way of installing software is not the only way to install software.
 You'll find installation instructions for your software from your vendors and repositories.
 {: .callout-warning}